 In addition to the foregoing requirement, AmeriHealth reserves the right, under our Utilization and Quality Management Programs, to perform a medical review prior to, during, or following the performance of certain Covered Services (selective medical review) that are otherwise not subject to reviews as previously described.
 In addition, we reserve the right to waive medical review for certain Covered Services for certain Providers, if we determine that those Providers have an established record of meeting the utilization and/or quality management standards for these Covered Services.

-Members may not be penalized when required selective medical review is not obtained by the Provider.
+Coverage penalties are not applied to Members where required selective medical review is not obtained by the Provider.

 Delegation of utilization review activities and criteria